Balance Exercises for People with Parkinson’s Disease

 Continue walking sideways for ten steps.

-Repeat in the alternative direction.
+Repeat in the opposite direction.

 7) Lateral Weight shift

 Come back to beginning position.
-Repeat the Same process to the left side.
+Repeat the same process to the left side.

 Hold every position for three seconds.
 Repeat ten times.